hpsim/OGL/README.md

 * IR (experimental)
 * Multigrid (experimental)

-additionally, the following preconditioner are available
+additionally, the following preconditioners are available

 ### Supported Matrix Format (Experimental)
 Currently, the following matrix formats can be set by **matrixFormat**